ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-1.md

 language.

 ## Why Write a Documentation Generator
-Despite the widespread popularity of C there are a surprising lack of [source-code documentation tools](https://en.wikipedia.org/wiki/\
+Despite the widespread use of C there are a surprising lack of [source-code documentation tools](https://en.wikipedia.org/wiki/\
-Comparison_of_documentation_generators#Language_support) avaliable for general purpose use.
+Comparison_of_documentation_generators#Language_support) available for general purpose use.
 What tooling does exist often requires a non-trivial amount of configuration and does not fit well into the Unix philosophy.
-I have spent a fair bit of time searching for a simple documentation generator and have yet to find a tool that I am statisfied with.
+I have spent a fair bit of time searching for a simple documentation generator and have yet to find a tool that I am satisfied with.
 The great thing about being software developers is that we often have the means to write our own tools, so rather than settle for a documentation tool that I am unsatisfied with, I'll just create my own.